You are here

 - Allows printing and exporting of log graphics to other applications.

 The DI Viewer is a “Display Log” utility program created by Geoprobe Systems® to allow rapid viewing, comparison, printing and export of Geoprobe®-DI logs.
-Supported log types include EC, HPT, MIP, MiHpt, and HPT-GW.
+Supported log types include EC, HPT, MIP, MIHPT, OIP, and OIHPT.
 Geoprobe Systems® offers this software as a free download so that consultants, regulators, site owners, and others who specify or use DI log data can rapidly open and review logs supplied by DI service providers.

 A typical computer screen display from the DI Viewer is shown in Figure 1 below.